philwild/infosecdocs/docs/4 - Configuration.md

 	![Settings -> Data models](./Images/SettingsDataModels.png)

-2. Find the `Authentication` data model within the list of presented data models and select it.
+2. Find the `Authentication` data model within the list of presented data models BUT DON'T CLICK ON IT!
+We'll be working within the current web page.
 You can use the filters at the top of the page to assist in finding the model, if required.

-	From the `Actions` column, select `Edit Acceleration`.
+	Once you've located the `Authentication` data model within the list, from the `Actions` column, select `Edit -> Edit Acceleration`.

 	![Settings -> data models -> Authentication](./Images/DataModelAccelerationEdit.png)